Casamance: Separatist movement

 Though the Jola are the dominant ethnic group in the Casamance, they represent only 4% of the total population of Senegal.
 The Jola's sense of economic disenfranchisement within greater Senegal contributed to the founding of a separatist movement advocating the independence or autonomous administrative division of the Casamance, the Movement of Democratic Forces of Casamance (MFDC), in 1982.

 The MFDC's armed wing was established in 1985, and in 1990 the Casamance conflict began: a low-level insurgency led by the MFDC against the government of Senegal.
 The conflict has been characterized by sporadic violence and frequent but unstable ceasefire agreements.
-An illegal shipment of weapons hailing from Iran was seized in Lagos, Nigeria in October 2010, and the Senegalese government suspected the MFDC of having been the intended recipient of the weapons.
+An illegal shipment of weapons hailing from Iran was seized in Lagos, Nigeria in October 2010, and the Senegalese government suspected the MFDC of having been the intended recipient of the weapons in The Gambia, which had cut ties with Iran the previous month.
 Senegal recalled its ambassador to Tehran over the incident.

 Geography and climate

 The region is low-lying and hot, with some hills to the southeast.
 The entire Casamance region experiences a tropical savanna climate, with average rainfall greater than the rest of Senegal.
 The region is like the rest of Senegal: rainless from November to May, but during the rainy season from June to October, most areas receive over 50 in, and the furthest southwest as much as 70 in.